-Send communications to LTCAuths@hca.wa.gov for secure email access.
+Send communications to LTCAuths@hca.wa.gov.
+If communication contains personal health information, use the contracted facility's secure email system.

 Billing for inpatient psychiatric admissions for civil commitments of 90 days or longer

 Under the new authorization number, both community hospitals and free-standing E&T facilities must use the following claim instructions to bill for these services on an electronic institutional claim form (837i):